Gopal-Sable/Life-skill/good-practices-for-software-development.md

 - All points are familiar to me.

 ## Q2 Which area do you think you need to improve on?
 What are your ideas to make progress in that area?
-- Improvement in health.
+- Improvement in following good naming conventions.

-- Joining a gym
+- Write appropriate names regardless of length.